-- Natural Capitalism the next industrial revolution; Paul Hawken (1999).
-A persuasive vision of how green technology could revitalize capitalism.... - The cancer stages of capitalism; John Mc Murtry (1999).
+- Natural Capitalism - the next industrial revolution; Paul Hawken (1999).
+A persuasive vision of how green technology could revitalize capitalism....

+- The cancer stages of capitalism; John Mc Murtry (1999).
 A much darker vision.... - "The Lugano Report: On Preserving Capitalism in the Twenty-first Century" Susan George (1999).
-A satirical piece which forces us to think where present forces are taking us.... - The Great Disruption human nature and the reconstitution of social order; Francis Fukuyama (1999) An important book which passed me by until 2017 it is a critique of the loosening of our social fabric since 1965.... - Economics and Utopia why the learning economy is not the end of history; Geoff Hodgson (1999) a clear and tough analysis by a top-class economic historian of why socialism lost its way and exploration of what it will take for it to restore its energies.
+A satirical piece which forces us to think where present forces are taking us.... - The Great Disruption human nature and the reconstitution of social order; Francis Fukuyama (1999) An important book which passed me by until 2017 it is a critique of the loosening of our social fabric since 1965..... - Economics and Utopia why the learning economy is not the end of history; Geoff Hodgson (1999) a clear and tough analysis by a top-class economic historian of why socialism lost its way and exploration of what it will take for it to restore its energies.
 If you want to get a sense of the range of arguments which have convulsed economists and activists over the past century, this is the book for you). - CyberMarx cyles and circuits of struggle in high technology capitalism; Nick Dyer-Witheford (1999).
-It may be a PhD thesis but it's a great read.....

-- The New Spirit of Capitalism: L Boltanski and E Chiapello (1999).
-Surprising that others have not attempted this critical analysis of managerial texts since they tell us so much about the Zeitgeist.....these are mainly French (and a bit turgid)....The only similar analyses I know are a couple of treatments of managerial gurus by Brits (one with a Polish name!).... - Capitalism and its Economics a critical History; Douglas Dowd (2000) Very readable bit of economic history from the 18th century - Anti-capitalism theory and practice; Chris Harman (2000) A Trotskyist take.... - Globalisation and its Discontents; Joseph Stiglitz (2002) is probably the best on the subject exposing the emptiness of economics orthodoxy.... - "We are Everywhere a celebration of community enterprise" (2003) - Another world is possible Susan George (2004) one of the great critical analysts of global capitalism - Why Globalisation Works; Martin Wolf (2004) one of its most powerful defenders - A Brief History of Neo-Liberalism David Harvey (2005).
+It may be a PhD thesis but it's a great read..... - The New Spirit of Capitalism; L Boltanski and E Chiapello (1999).
+Surprising that others have not attempted this critical analysis of managerial texts since they tell us so much about the Zeitgeist.....these are mainly French (and a bit turgid)....The only similar analyses I know are a couple of treatments of managerial gurus by Brits (one with a Polish name!).... - Capitalism and its Economics a critical History; Douglas Dowd (2000) Very readable bit of economic history from the 18th century - Anti-capitalism theory and practice; Chris Harman (2000) A Trotskyist take.... - Debunking Economics; Steve Keen (2001) a fantastic and systematic taking apart of economists' pretentious waffle - Questions of Business Life; Higginson (2002) A fascinating summary of various critiques for business, written by the Dean of a seminary.... - Globalisation and its Discontents; Joseph Stiglitz (2002) is one of the best of its time on the subject exposing the emptiness of economics orthodoxy.... - "We are Everywhere a celebration of community enterprise" (2003) - Parecon life after capitalism; Michel Albert (2003) The strange title word refers to "participatory economics".
+Albert first came to my attention in the 1990s with his writing about the "Rhenish" model of capitalism.
+I wasn't aware of this book until now and it looks a very clear exposition of an alternative way of thinking of economic systems - Another world is possible Susan George (2004) one of the great critical analysts of global capitalism

+- Why Globalisation Works; Martin Wolf (2004) one of its most powerful defenders.
+His 2014 update is a more sober assessment.... - A Brief History of Neo-Liberalism David Harvey (2005).
 One of the world's experts in Marxist economics so a bit heavy going.... - Knowing Capitalism; Nigel Thrift (2005) A geographer turned turgid post-structuralist, this book requires considerable perseverance with some doubts as to whether it's worth it! - Models of Capitalism; Colin Crouch (2005)....
-It was in the 1990s when the full extent of the variety of different capitalisms was properly appreciated - Capitalism 3.0 (2006) by Peter Barnes a very fair-minded entrepreneur sensitive to the evils of unregulated capitalism... - The Culture of the new capitalism; Richard Sennett (2006).
-Sennett remains one of the few intellectuals capable of matching Bell in the lucidity of their exposition (and breadth of reading) about social trends..... - Olin Wright's Envisioning Real Utopias (2007) which instances the amazing Mondragon cooperatives but is otherwise an incestuous academic scribble. - Theorising Neoliberalism; Chris Harman (2007) Strong analysis from a Trot.... - New Capitalism? the transformation of work: K Doogan (2009) A good academic sociologist's take.....
+It was in the 1990s when the full extent of the variety of different capitalisms was properly appreciated - Capitalism 3.0 (2006) by Peter Barnes a very fair-minded entrepreneur sensitive to the evils of unregulated capitalism...